git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Jam.md

 * New clip length: The length of a clip created with the New function.
 * Knob Sensitivity Default: Negative values slow the knobs changes down, positive values speed them up
 * Knob Sensitivity Slow: Negative values slow the knobs changes down, positive values speed them up
+* Footswitch settings: The Maschine Jam supports 2 footswitches.
+Since there is only 1 stereo connector, a double footswitch like a Boss FS-6 needs to be used.
+Select the function you want to assign to a footswitch from the drop down lists.

 ### Drum Sequencer